dMajoIT/ArmmiteH743/README.md

 # PicomiteLibraryAdditions
-These files contain the updates required to implement Library commands into the PicoMite The files are based on 5.07.07 Beta29.
+These files contain the updates required to implement Library commands into the PicoMite/PicomiteVGA and PicomiteWEB The files are based on 5.07.07 Beta29.
 Use Winmerge to compare differences with the original source.